johanberntsson/ozmoo/documentation/manual/manual.md

 ## Drives and devices

 A game built using Ozmoo is placed on one or more disks.
-These disks can then be used in different disk drive devices attached to the C64.
+These disks can then be used in different disk drives attached to the C64.
 The device numbers which can be used are 8, 9, 10, 11.
-Two different story disks can not use the same device number.
+If the game has two story disks (meaning it was built using mode D2 or D3), the player will need a computer with at least two disk drives OR one disk drive and an REU to play it.

 ## List of build modes